Trochoidal trajectories of self-propelled Janus particles in a diverging laser beam

 Figure 4(a) shows streamlines of the tracer-particle velocity field, , under steady illumination.
-A video showing tracers moving around the stationary swimmer is provided in the ESI.
 The position of the static swimmer is indicated by a circle plotted to scale near the center of the figure, with the cube plotted to scale as a square to the left of the swimmer’s center.
 The velocity field was computed from 250 independent tracer-particle trajectories with a kernel-density estimate equivalent to Eq.
 (4).
 Streamlines were computed with fourth-order Runge-Kutta integration starting from random initial positions.
 Colors represent the local speed, , and arrows indicating the direction of motion are evenly separated in time.
 Tracer particles flow predominantly from right to left in Figure 4, with two clear vortexes appearing slightly downstream of the swimmer.
 No streamlines are plotted directly downstream of the swimmer because no tracer particles ventured into this region.
 Any tracers originally in that region were expelled to the left before recording began.

 Figure 4(b) shows streamlines of the flow field predicted by Faxén’s law, Eq.
 (17), using as inputs the model for the swimmer’s self-thermophoretic flow field from Eq.
 (15) and the result for the tracers’ thermophoretic drift from Eq.
 (19).
 Qualitative features of the computed velocity field, , agree very well with the experimental result.
 The model’s success at reproducing the experimentally observed tracer-particle velocity field justifies its underlying assumptions and approximations.